GHmods/scze/README.md

 ![](https://i.imgur.com/ee9K4AJ.png)
 > Half-Life: Zombie Edition Port for Sven Co-op

-- This mod is in early stages, don't expect proficiency in code since im not a profesional coder.
+- This mod is in early stages, don't expect proficiency in code since im not a professional coder.
 - I will try to update this mod more frequently.

 ### Training map is: hlze_betamap.bsp